sinarazi/Froth_flotation_Computer_Vision/README.md

 # Froth Flotation through Computer Vision

-Final project of ```University of Tabriz```.
+The final project of ```University of Tabriz```.
-A cutting-edge project based on froth flotataion process, and the dataset is shown below.
+A cutting-edge project based on the froth flotation process, and the dataset is shown below.

 <img src ="Images/1.png" width="300">